LCluber/Aias.js/README.md

 ## Synopsis

 Aias.js is an open source promise and observable based HTTP client ES6 library.
-It includes features like "audiobuffer" response type, comprehensive error handling and logging.
+It includes features like "audiobuffer" response type and works on old browsers.

 ## Motivation